KyleKincer/testing/README.md

 ## Table-Driven Tests

 Use subtests to build table-driven tests.
 Each call to `t.run` executes the provided function with a fresh testing context.
 If a subtest fails, the parent test is marked as failed.
 Subtests run with the same `This` object as the parent test, so helper methods and state remain accessible.
+Pass optional data as the third argument when the test logic lives in a separate method.

 ```4d
 Function test_math($t : cs.Testing)